 When approached while eating from her dish, Buffy would freeze and, if approach continued, growl briefly and then lunge and snap.
-If touched while eating, she would growl simultaneous to whirling and biting.
+If touched while eating, she would growl simultaneously to whirling and biting.
 Due to the independent body-handling problem, this had to be partly resolved prior to combining it with food bowl exercises.
 Buffy did not guard an empty dish.

 Slow And Steady How To

 Installment feeding of canned food.
 I sat on the floor next to Buffy’s dish and spooned in one mouthful.
 Once she had swallowed, I spooned the next mouthful into her dish.
 By the end of the second meal, she demonstrated a clear happy anticipatory orientation to my spoon hand after each swallow.